Dear Colleagues and Friends,

-I invite you to join me for the 71st Annual Meeting of the American Cleft Palate-Craniofacial Association at the Marriott in Indianapolis, Indiana from March 24-29, 2014.
+I am very excited to invite you to join me for the 72nd Annual Meeting of the American Cleft Palate-Craniofacial Association at the Westin Mission Hills Resort in Palm Springs, California, from April 20-25, 2015.

 Our meeting theme, Journey to the Oasis – Explore the World of Cleft and Craniofacial Care, is very fitting as we will find ourselves immersed in new frontiers of discovery.
 Traveling from the basic sciences to developments in the global care of our patients, while not missing the translational journey in between, this meeting has it all!
 Bob Havlik, MD chairs the 2015 Annual Meeting Program and his committee has assembled outstanding sessions from a record 647 abstracts.
 This meeting guarantees to provide an oasis of learning and networking for the challenges that we face in our daily work.
 You can expect to be revitalized by expert panels, scientific sessions, and study sessions.
 Whether this is your first or fiftieth meeting, Palm Springs will satisfy attendees of all disciplines.
 Please check out all of the offerings now posted on this site.

 Dr. Harold “Hal” Slavkin, our D. Ralph Millard keynote speaker, will open the meeting.
 He is a lifelong supporter of ACPA and has served as Director of the National Institute for Dental and Craniofacial Research.
 In this role, he led the intramural program for NIDCR while he simultaneously was responsible for a portfolio of external research projects throughout the country.
 He has also served as Dean, School of Dentistry at the University of Southern California.
 You won’t want to miss Dr. Slavkin’s address which promises to give us insights for the future based on his wide spectrum of interests and expertise.